GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

     return filtered_df.to_dict('records')
 ```

+**Key Enhancements**

+1. Added layered (chained) filtering logic that applies only when needed
+2. Used `.copy()` to preserve the original dataset
+3. Applied safe filtering using `.str.contains(..., na=False)` and `.isin()`
+4. Allowed filters to work in combination without overwriting each other
+5. Returned predictable output using `.to_dict('records')`

 ---

-## 🔧 Key Enhancements

-1. Added layered (chained) filtering logic that applies only when needed.
-2. Used `.copy()` to preserve the original dataset.
-3. Applied safe filtering using `.str.contains(..., na=False)` and `.isin()`.
-4. Allowed filters to work in combination without overwriting each other.
-5. Returned a predictable output using `.to_dict('records')`.

-These changes improved runtime efficiency, performance, and stability.
-For example, filtering a 3,000-row DataFrame down to just 150–300 relevant records per interaction significantly improved responsiveness during rapid user input.
-The dashboard now responds smoothly to user interactions and avoids crashing due to empty fields or unmatched data.

----
 ![Dropdown Color Selected](/assets/DropdownColorselected.png)

-This screenshot applies to both Snippet 1 and Snippet 2.
+This screenshot applies to Snippet 1 and Snippet 2.
 It shows how the table updates when a color filter is applied (Snippet 1) and how the chart updates based on that filtered data (Snippet 2).

 ---